 Reading some business books, you see them fall into the trap of presenting conceptual ideas, but with no direction on how to apply them.
 Practicality and implementation is key when reading business books.

-The target audience for business books needs or wants to learn new skills or techniques that give them an edge in the business world.
-So business writing always needs to meet a need or want.
-The benefit reading business books offers needs to be relevant to that need or want.
+The target audience for business books needs or wants to learn new skills or techniques to give them an extra edge.
+So business writing always has to meet a relevant need or want.
+People reading business books want clear answers to their problems.

-Secondly, they also use storytelling.
+Second, they all use storytelling.
 They use real-life examples, anecdotes and descriptions to bring conceptual ideas to life.

-This both reinforces the core idea as well as making it more memorable.
-They share evidence for why their claim or assertion worked or didn’t work.
+This reinforces the core idea, as well as making it more memorable.
+They share evidence of why their claim or assertion worked or didn’t work.
 This makes their overall claims more impactful.
-Because of the evidence they give and the way they give it, you believe what they tell you, because the story’s so compelling.
+You believe what they tell you, because the story’s so compelling.

 Be authentic, distinctive and offer the reader a good deal

-And finally, though these 3 books are all on quite different topics, they have common characteristics.
+And finally, though these 3 books are all on different topics, they share some characteristics.

-The writing style and open and honest examples (both good and bad) make them all feel authentic, distinctive and that they offer the reader a good deal.
+The writing style and honesty of the examples (both good and bad) make them feel authentic and distinctive.
+That you know you’ll get a good deal from reading them.

 Authentic like the characters in a Pixar movie.